Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 After meeting these qualifications you must pass a $700 two-part exam, taking both parts within a year of each other.

 On average, CMAs make one-third more money than their non-certified peers.
-According to hiring managers there are two CPAs for every one CMA.
-Due to this fact a CMA may help to distinguish your resume from the pack.
+According to hiring managers, there are two CPAs for every one CMA.
+Due to this fact, a CMA may help to distinguish your resume from the pack.
+Check out these top ranked CMA review courses.

 Certified Internal Auditor (CIA)